-In today's increasingly technology- and business application-driven world, I have convinced myself that two things are true: Without quality systems and IT,
+In today's increasingly technology- and business application-driven world, I have convinced myself that two things are true: Without quality systems and IT, a company no longer can survive and, moreover, it's quite difficult to thrive.

 I saw these views confirmed last month when I spent time with two very different companies dealing with a similar problem.
 The two are in different markets and offer completely different products and services.
 Both, however, are seeing their business severely limited by their existing business software.
 Their current business applications are disjointed, require workarounds and have gaping holes that must be filled by manual processes and transactions.